tirilsg/AST3310_Project2/README.md

 # AST3310_Project2

-This repository contains python code constructing a model for energy transportation within a sun, making use of the model for energy production defined in `StellarCore.py`, the class `StellarCore`.
+This repository contains python code constructing a model for energy transportation within a sun `EnergyTransportation` in `project2.py`, making use of the model for energy production defined in `stellar_core.py`, the class `StellarCore`.
+The code can be ran by just calling `project2.py`, as it imports all important functions in the documents `atellar_core.py`, `cross_section.py` and `cross_section_sub.py` as modules.

 -------------------------------------